Mazhive/rsync-gui/README.md

 # rsync-gui
 # A rsync wrapper gui #

-RemotePull Pro - Rsync Manager
+RemotePull  - Rsync Manager
-RemotePull Pro is a powerful, C++/Qt-based GUI for rsync.
+RemotePull  is a powerful, C++/Qt-based GUI for rsync.
 Inspired by the clarity and simplicity of Grsync, this tool provides an intuitive interface for synchronizing files between local directories or across remote servers via SSH.

 🚀 Key Features
 Hybrid Sync: Seamlessly handle both local copy tasks and remote SSH transfers.